MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/assign-admin-roles.md

 If you're the person who who purchased your Microsoft business subscription, you are the global admin.
 This means you have unlimited control over the products in your subscriptions and you can access most data.

 When you add new users, if you don't assign them an admin role then they are in the "user role" and don't have admin privileges to any of the Microsoft admin centers.
 But if you need help getting things done, you can assign an admin role to a user.
-When you do this, you should only assign users to the *least permissive role*. <link to least permissive role stuff>.
+When you do this, you should only assign users to the.
 For example, if you need someone to help reset passwords, you shouldn't assign them the global admin role, you should assign them the password admin role.
-Because too many global admins is a security risk for your organization.
+Because having too many global admins, with unlimited access to your data and online business, is a security risk.

 ![Users](../media/a022e5e8-0b11-47b6-bac8-7527c4f6a202.png) For a list of customized admin roles and a description of what they can do in Office 365, see [About Office 365 admin roles](about-admin-roles.md).

-## Assign admin roles to a user in your business

 ::: moniker range="o365-worldwide"